Photos by Paul Baker, Stadium Journey

 Brown Bears Den

-Food & Beverage 3
+Food and Beverage 4

 Brown Stadium is located in Providence’s East Side neighborhood, about ¾ of a mile from the university’s other athletic facilities and about a mile from campus.
 Getting to the stadium requires navigating the crooked streets of the East Side no matter from which direction you are coming.
 The most straightforward way to get to Brown Stadium is to take the Gano Street exit (Exit 3) off of Interstate 195.
 Detailed directions can be found here.
 Traffic can slow down on these side streets, but it’s generally pretty simple for fans to navigate the area.
-For fans utilizing public transportation, RIPTA’s number 40 bus stops right at the stadium on Elmgrove Street.
+For fans utilizing public transportation, RIPTA’s number 40 bus stops right at the stadium on Elmgrove Avenue.

 Rest rooms are located underneath both grandstands.
 They are decidedly small and dated (you don’t see the old-school troughs in many places anymore), but are large enough to handle a typical Brown football crowd.
 Likewise, lines form at the concession stands at halftime, but are generally not an issue.

-Return on Investment 3
+Return on Investment 4

 Brown Stadium’s unique seating area earns an extra point.
 You would be hard pressed to find another seating bowl like this trapezoidal structure.
 Consisting of a lung-splitting 72 rows at its apex (and nary an elevator in sight), this concrete behemoth contains the university seal, several ornate “B” logos and a pair of bear heads on its façade.

 Brown displays their long and illustrious history throughout Brown Stadium.
 Banners honoring championship teams, record setting accomplishments and noteworthy players are hung throughout the facility.